AbdelhamidLarachi/React-translator-i18next/README.md

 ## Installation

-React has been designed for gradual adoption from the start, and **you can use as little or as much React as you need**:

 * set your default project path in src/directory. `Desktop/project` by default ( don't forget to make a project copy ).
 * Run `npm install` then >  `npm start`
 * Check your `project/langs` folder for json files